Coming up with names for your characters is easy, right? Just to hit one of those random name generator sites like Seventh Sanctum and you’re done.

 A name generator site is a good first start, but what goes into picking the names of the inhabitants of your story is much more complicated than that.

 And you know what’s interesting?
-Nobody every notices good character names.
+Nobody even notices good character names.
 It’s only the bad ones that stick out.
 I’ve always been open to the fact that I haven’t read the Harry Potter series, but, come on.
 We’re supposed to take a villain named Volemort seriously?
 (Of course, I’m still trying to figure out how we’re supposed to take a place name Hogwarts seriously too.
 Maybe there’s some sort of joke I’m missing.)

 Or lets take a look at one of my biggest pet peeves from the Star Wars prequels.
 Qui-Gon Jinn?
 Count Dooku?
 Mace Windu?
 Sio Bibble?
 What were they thinking?
 My three-year-old comes up with better names then these when she plays with her dolls.